Google's Friend Connect

 * Mother bats give birth to a single pup each year.
 The pups birth weight is nearly 1/3 that of its mother.

 * Bats are mammals and nurse the pups from mammary glands.
-Each female recognizes her pups voice and smell and will nurse only her pup.
+Each female recognizes her pups voice and smell and will nurse

 * During migrations to Mexico and back, bats may reach an altitude of 10,000 feet and velocities of 60 miles per hour.